-Westpac Banking Corporation explicitly discloses that, as contemplated by the EU Retention Rules, it will retain, on an ongoing basis, a material net economic interest of not less than 5% of the nominal value of the securitisation, by retaining the Class B Notes (being the first loss tranche) having an aggregate Initial Invested Amount not less than 5% of the aggregate Initial Invested Amount of all Notes.
+Potential EU Institutional Investors should note that none of Westpac (in any capacity) or the Trust Manager is bound to comply with the requirements of the EU Retention Rules unless it agrees to be bound as a contractual matter.
+In this respect, Westpac explicitly discloses that, as contemplated by the EU Retention Rules as at the Closing Date, it will retain, on an ongoing basis, a material net economic interest of not less than 5% of the nominal value of the securitisation, by retaining the Class B Notes (being the first loss tranche) having an aggregate Initial Invested Amount not less than 5% of the aggregate Initial Invested Amount of all Notes.
 That material net economic interest will not be subject to any credit-risk mitigation or hedging.
-Westpac Banking Corporation will confirm its ongoing retention of the net economic interest described above in the monthly investor reports and any change to the manner in which such interest is held will be notified to Noteholders.
+Westpac will confirm its ongoing retention of the net economic interest described above in investor reports (at least on a quarterly basis) and any change to the manner in which such interest is held will be notified to Noteholders.